expo/expo/docs/pages/ui-programming/react-native-toast.md

 ## What is a toast?

+Toasts are the standard technique in mobile development for notifying your users about something without interrupting what they are doing.

 According to the [Android Developers Documentation](https://developer.android.com/guide/topics/ui/notifiers/toasts): "A toast provides simple feedback about an operation in a small popup.
 It only fills the amount of space required for the message and the current activity remains visible and interactive.
 Toasts automatically disappear after a timeout".

-To present a toast, we recommend two solutions: an API from React Native (RN) itself and a library maintained by the RN community.
+To present a toast, we recommend two solutions: an API from React Native itself and a library maintained by the React Native community.

-## `ToastAndroid`
+## Android-only: `ToastAndroid`

 Toasts are a native feature of Android, but iOS doesn't have this by default.
 If you only need toasts on Android, you can use the [`ToastAndroid`](https://reactnative.dev/docs/toastandroid) API